geosolutions-it/ckanext-faoclh/README.md

 ```

 ### DataStore Graph
-Allows to create graphs from data stored on the DataStore.
+Allows creating graphs from data stored on the DataStore.
 You can choose the graph type (such as lines, bars, columns, etc) and restrict the displayed data, by filtering by a certain field value or defining an offset and the number of rows.
 This plugin requires data to be in the [DataStore](https://docs.ckan.org/en/2.8/maintaining/datastore.html).

 Enable the datastore graph resource views by adding `recline_graph_view` to the `ckan.plugins` setting in your CKAN config file (`production.ini` found at `/etc/ckan/default/production.ini`) as shown below and restart CKAN:
 ```